-They were both land and float planes, a new concept then and were powered by a 420 horsepower V-12 Liberty engine.
-Each aircraft was piloted by a U.S. Army Air Service crew of two, selected from a long list of applicants.
-The four World Cruisers took off from Seattle, Washington, in the early hours of April 6, 1924 and flew through weather extremes, rough seas, towering icebergs and unfriendly Russians on their globe-circling journey.
+They were both land and float planes, a new concept then, and were powered by a 420 horsepower V-12 Liberty engine.
+Each aircraft was crewed by two U.S. Army Air Service pilots.
+The four World Cruisers took off from Sand Point, Washington – near Seattle – in the early hours of April 6, 1924 and flew through weather extremes, rough seas, towering icebergs and unfriendly Russians on their globe-circling journey.
 It was the media event of 1924 with celebrities and dignitaries in countries along the way wanting to have their picture taken with the American aviators.

 The World Cruiser “Chicago” was piloted by Lt.
 Lowell Smith and Lt.
 Leslie Arnold.
 With all the unexpected problems along the way, they had to be ready for anything.
 As Smith later recalled: “The icy hand of Failure tried to claw us down when our motor-driven fuel pump quit on us near Icy Tickle, Labrador.
 Five minutes later our wind-driven pump also gave out.
 Les then laid hold of the handle on the emergency pump and pumped it for dear life.”
 For the next 3 hours Les Arnold worked the wobble pump by hand without a break.
 When one arm went numb, he used the other hand to continue pumping until they reached safe harbor.

 After 7 days of hiking, they discovered a trapper’s cabin with no furniture but with a stove and a rifle, which they used to bag a few snowshoe rabbits.
 Three days later they set out again and after a 20 mile trek through snow and sub-zero temperatures, they spotted a radio mast in the distance with smoke coming from the chimney of a building – a fish cannery.
 News that they were safe was flashed to their worried families and the other World Cruiser crews.
 As Martin and Harvey later recalled: “The tragedy to us was that, as far as we two were concerned, the World Flight was over.”

 Meanwhile, the three remaining World Cruisers were forced down due to bad weather and spent the night with an American fishing boat in a Russian harbor.
 Their hasty departure at dawn left a boatload of armed Russian marines in their wake.
 Next stop was Japan where the reception was just the opposite – formal receptions, teas and dinners.

 CLICK TO ENLARGE!“Chicago” and “New Orleans”

-confront towering icebergThe two surviving World Cruisers, the “Chicago” and “New Orleans”, set out from Iceland on the longest leg of the trip – 820 miles.
+confront towering iceberg The two surviving World Cruisers, the “Chicago” and “New Orleans”, set out from Iceland on the longest leg of the trip – 820 miles.
 They flew over 30 foot swells under a 100 foot cloud base and a sea dotted with towering icebergs.
 At one point, flying side by side, an iceberg appeared directly in front of them.
 The “Chicago” banked one way and “New Orleans” the other – both aircraft were lost to each other.
-Although separated, they reunited in Greenland and together again, they continued on to Nova Scotia.
+Although separated, they reunited in Greenland and, together again, continued on to Nova Scotia.

 Next stop was the U.S. mainland.
 After a great welcome in Boston harbor, the floats were replaced with wheels.
-They flew on to enthusiastic receptions in Washington, D.C, Chicago, Omaha, St. Joseph, Muskogee, Dallas, Sweetwater, El Paso, Tucson, San Diego, Santa Monica, San Francisco, Eugene and Vancouver.
+They flew on to enthusiastic receptions in Washington, D.C., Chicago, Omaha, St. Joseph, Muskogee, Dallas, Sweetwater, El Paso, Tucson, San Diego, Santa Monica, San Francisco, Eugene and Vancouver.

+CLICK TO ENLARGE!Smith and Arnold were both lieutenants in the U.S. Army Air Service.
 Lowell Smith worked as a miner and tried to enlist in the military but was rejected due to his lack of a higher education.
-He persisted and was finally sworn in as a private in April, 1917….received his pilot wings in October….and was commissioned a lieutenant in December!
+He persisted and was finally sworn in as a private in April, 1917 – received his pilot wings in October – and was commissioned a lieutenant in December!
 Lt.
 Smith held a total of 16 records for speed, endurance, and distance, flying military aircraft.
 In 1923, he flew the first aircraft to receive a mid-air refueling.
 The next day, he completed a flight that led to a new endurance record of 37 hours.
 Yet, the most impressive of his records was the around-the-world flight in 1924.

 Leslie Arnold trained as a fighter pilot but didn’t reach the front in time to see combat in World War I. He traveled America as a military barnstormer, one of many pilots after the war who helped excite the public about aviation.
 Lt.
 Arnold was an alternate pilot for the World Flight, and joined Smith on the “Chicago” when the original pilot-mechanic became ill just days before the start of the flight.

 In long overwater flights, the pilot’s worst enemy was foul weather and a reliable engine his best friend.
 Since the Cruiser had an open-air cockpit, he experienced first-hand whatever the weather dished out.
 On the other hand, the cockpit was “roomy” and well equipped with instrumentation, as was the rear cockpit, so it could be flown by either pilot.

-The V-12 Liberty engine used was put through grueling pre-flight tests and proved to be dependable, even though the “Chicago used six on its around-the-world flight.
+The V-12 Liberty engine used was put through grueling pre-flight tests and proved to be dependable, even though the “Chicago” used six on its around-the-world flight.
 The Cruisers were both land and float planes fitted with Goodyear 36 x 8 tires mounted on wire wheels and floats constructed with three-ply mahogany, weighing 300 pounds each.
-The seaplane version tipped the scales at 5,180 pounds empty,` while the landplane Cruiser weighed in at 4,390 pounds.
+The seaplane version tipped the scales at 5,180 pounds empty, while the landplane Cruiser weighed in at 4,390 pounds.
 It was a big, heavy airplane designed to fly long distances and it did its job well.
 On its around-the-world flight, the “Chicago” covered the 27,533 miles with a flying time of 371 hours, while consuming 68,950 gallons of gas and 8,738 gallons of oil.